GoogleChrome/chrome-extensions-samples/api-samples/alarms/README.md

 ## Overview

-The extension uses `chrome.alarms.create()` to set an initial alarm that is displated on the extension page.
+The extension calls `chrome.alarms.create()` to set an initial alarm that is displayed on the extension page.
 More alarms can be set with user input.

 ## Running this extension